 Luckily, the HubSpot CMS takes care of a lot of the performance enhancements for you.
-It's one of the big reasons HubSpot is such a great CMS to develop on.
-Here's a short list of some of the big enhancements you get out-of-the-box.
+It's one of the big reasons HubSpot is such a great option for developing CMS.
+Here's a list of some of the big enhancements you get out of the box:

 This is the big daddy.
 You see them on nearly every page and they're usually the largest files on said page.
 But a website without images and visuals is boring and who wants boring?
 Plus if you're like me, you need some visual breaks.
 A long blog post of only paragraph copy is hard to read.
 You gotta break it up with headings, lists, and images to keep things interesting.

 Raw images are large in size and typically contain unnecessary data in them that can be eliminated with smart lossy compression.
 With the right tool, you can take a raw image and reduce its size significantly.
 These tools selectively decrease the number of colors in an image thus reducing the file size.
 And the difference after compress is so minimal, only a trained design eye would notice the difference.
 Want to go deeper on image optimization?
 Check out this blog.